NPR Applicant Experience Pledge

 A: No, tote bags are entirely optional.

 Once that's clear, we'll present a competitive offer (see below).
 Then it's up to you: we hope you'll accept, given the excellent decision-making skills referenced in the introduction.

 If you aren't selected for the job, don't give up.
 Our hiring needs are constantly evolving and we have new openings regularly.
-You can log-in and create an agent on our career site to be notified via email of future openings based on criteria you set.

 NPR is an Equal Opportunity Employer.
 We work hard to solicit candidates from a variety of sources to attract job applicants of diverse backgrounds, including those with disabilities and veterans.
 All candidates are evaluated solely on their qualifications to perform the work required.

-Privacy and Confidentiality Applicants are entitled to the security and confidentiality of their personal and professional background and data.
+Applicants are entitled to the security and confidentiality of their personal and professional background and data.
 Any decision to make that data available to others must be at the specific request, or with approval, of the applicant.

-Compensation Clarity When you apply to a job with NPR, we owe it to you to set clear expectations around compensation ranges.
+When you apply to a job with NPR, we owe it to you to set clear expectations around compensation ranges.
 These ranges are based on market data, internal equity, and are commensurate with experience.
 Our union positions have clear compensation levels set by the SAG/AFTRA and NABET contracts.

-Respect You deserve respect, and will be treated accordingly throughout the application and interview process.
+You deserve respect, and will be treated accordingly throughout the application and interview process.
 We will make every effort to provide consistent communications regarding the status of your candidacy, regardless of the outcome of your application.